Selection of Qing Dynasty Jade Bowls

 SKU: HB-36 Category: Tag:

-Jade, in Chinese civilisations holds high value not only as a social marker but as a symbol of beauty, grace and purity.
-Jade has been part of Chinese civilisations from the Neolithic period and spans in importance to modern day.
-In Ancient civilisations it was sought after as its strength and hardness made it the ideal stone for tools and weaponry.
-It was further lavishly used for dress ornaments, ritual objects, and protection of the dead in tombs.
-Under the patronage of Qianlong, of the Qing Dynasty, jade carvings enjoyed unprecedented growth, in a time when China directly controlled the Central Asian jade-yielding regions of Hotan and Yarkland.
+Jade in Chinese civilisations holds high value not only as a social marker, but as a symbol of beauty, grace and purity.
+Jade has held its importance and significance from the Neolithic period until the modern day.
+When paired with gold, jade would become a symbol of heaven, with long-held associations with the soul and immortality.
+In antiquity, it was sought after for its strength and hardness, which made it an ideal stone for tools and weaponry.
+Prized for its beauty, sonorous nature, and durability, jade was also used for dress ornaments, jewellery, decorative art, and ritual objects, believed to have protective qualities.
+Under the patronage of Qian Long, of the Qing Dynasty, jade carvings enjoyed an unprecedented growth, during a time when China directly controlled the jade-rich regions of Hotan and Yarkland in Central Asia.

 Culture